pkgw/neurosynchro/doc/transform-training-set.rst

 The ``summarize`` subcommand will print out some summary information about your training set::

-  $ neurosynchro summarize .
+  $ neurosynchro summarize transformed

-Here, the ``.`` indicates the current directory, so that the program will discover and analyze the ``transformed.txt`` file that you just created.
-You could also give an argument of ``datadir`` to analyze the pre-transformation inputs.
+Here you could also give an argument of ``rawsamples`` to analyze the pre-transformed inputs.

 **Next**: :ref:`specify your parameter transformations <specify-parameter-transformations>`.